Year 6 SATs 2024

-In the summer term of 2023, children in Year 2 and Year 6 will take their end of Key Stage SATs papers.
+In the summer term of 2024, children in Year 6 will take their end of Key Stage SATs papers.
 These tests are in English and Maths and will reflect the current national curriculum.

 At the end of Year 6, children will sit tests in: